+35725368683

 • According to statistics from the Shipping Deputy Ministry(dms.gov.cy), the Cyprus Register has the 3rd largest fleet in the EU and the 11th worldwide.

-• Limassol, at the heart of Cyprus maritime life, is the largest third-party management center in the EU.
+• Limassol, at the heart of Cyprus maritime life, is the largest third-party management centre in the EU.

 Costs, VAT, and yacht tax benefits